-Can Parents (Legally) Remove Their Adult Child from Their Home?
+Can Parents (Legally) Remove Their Adult Child from Their Home in Jersey City, NJ?

 After graduating from high school, getting a car, and turning 18, your child has finally reached adulthood.
 However, your plans to turn your kid’s room into a man cave might have to be put on hold.
 He says he plans on staying, even against your own wishes.
 This situation leads to an interesting question – can you kick your adult child out of your home without any legal ramifications?